 I celebrated my 32nd birthday here at the beach with a fabulous lunch, followed by a night out at our favourite beach bar with live music.

 We’ve embarked on numerous hikes along the sea and in the bush.
 We’ve been to a neighbourhood BBQ party, a friend’s wedding, and a historic fortress.
+There are so many things to do in Grenada and even though this is our 3rd time here, we keep finding more awesome things!

 This year we decided to join a yoga studio and have been practicing 2 times a week, which will probably turn into 3 times very soon.
 It’s felt good to get some exercise after not doing all that much in Europe.